-Full policy is available at: Student portal
+Full policy is available at : Student portal

 IPR GUIDELINES

-understood the IPR guidelines of the TER on nocertify that I have read and I SAS.
-I undertake to abide by the IPR guidelines king on any research project at TERI/TERI SAS.
+I certify that I have read and understood the IPR guidelines of the TERI SAS.
+I undertake to abide by the IPR guidelines of the Deemed to be University while working on any research project at TERI/TERI SAS.

-Date Student's signature

-Place Name

-Registration No
+Date.
+Place.....
+Student's signature.....
+Name Registration No.....